BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 39 ---

-![A minimalist gray text logo on a white background for the "Joint Committee of the European Supervisory Authorities".
-The text is in a sans-serif, all-caps font, arranged in two lines.

-JOINT COMMITTEE OF THE EUROPEAN SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos of the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) side-by-side on a white background.

-esma
-European Securities and
-Markets Authority
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a partial image showing the title "THE RISK FACTORS GUIDELINES" above the logo for the European Banking Authority (EBA).
-The logo is a blue rectangle with the white letters "EBA" on the left and the full name "EUROPEAN BANKING AUTHORITY" on the right, separated by a thin orange line.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)
 ## Chapter 3: Sectoral guidelines for electronic money issuers

 113. This chapter provides guidelines for electronic money issuers (e-money issuers) as defined